PRE-STUDENT TEACHING EDUCATIONAL FIELD EXPERIENCES

 Official notification of the student teaching assignment will be mailed to each student's home address and posted on the Web.
 Final eligibility is determined after final grades are posted just prior to student teaching.

 Students must be free of outside commitments that might interfere with full-time student teaching obligations.
 Students should not be regularly employed, nor should they carry heavy loads of extracurricular activities.
-Enrollment for course overload during the semester is permitted only with approval of the director of field experiences.
+Enrollment for course overload during the semester is permitted only with approval of the Director of the Office of Teacher Education Services.

 Student teaching requirements also include a set number of days in seminars conducted by the university supervisor at the beginning and end of the semester.

 Students should be prepared to accept student teaching assignments wherever the university can place them for the professional experience.
 Final determination of the student's assignment will rest with the Office of Teacher Education Services.
-Although requests for particular schools or school systems are considered, the placement process requires close cooperation with the public school systems, and there are instances when circumstances within the local school system make it impossible to honor a specific placement request.
+Although requests for particular counties are considered, the placement process requires close cooperation with the public school systems, and there are instances when circumstances within the local school system make it impossible to honor a specific placement request.

 Candidates pursuing licensure as teachers in elementary schools, junior high/middle schools, or high schools are required to spend 16 weeks in full-time student teaching.
 They must register for 12 credit hours in student teaching.